 Transfer students receive an official evaluation of transfer credit once they have been accepted to the College.
 Upon acceptance, transfer students with a declared major are assigned an academic advisor from their major by the division chair.
-The Center for Student Success (CSS) will assign an advisor to transfer students who are undeclared.
+The Office of Student Success will assign an advisor to transfer students who are undeclared.
 With their academic advisor's assistance, these students integrate their previous college experience and transfer credits into their chosen degree program.